-And this here, the suffering, that’s the emotion behind it.
+This here, the suffering, that’s the emotion behind it.
 That’s the, ‘I’m being attacked.
 Is this ever gonna end?
 Am I gonna be like this forever?
 Am I gonna die?’
-Okay.

 It burned.
-It’s in a sensitive place so I couldn’t move.
-And Dr. Lee kept saying, “Don’t move, don’t move, don’t move, don’t move.”
-And so, I breathed in and I thought, “Okay, this is the pain, and this is the suffering.”
+It’s in a sensitive place, so I couldn’t move.
+Dr. Lee kept saying, “Don’t move, don’t move, don’t move, don’t move.”
+So I breathed in, and I thought, “Okay, this is the pain, and this is the suffering.”

 I physically turned my eyes to the left and thought about the signal that was going to my brain that said that she was doing this, and I wasn’t gonna move.
-And I didn’t move.
 I didn’t move.

 If you can get rid of that, and you just go, “Okay, these are the facts.
-This is what’s happening to my body.
-And I’m gonna get through this.”
+This is what’s happening to my body, and I’m gonna get through this.”
 That’s the type of woman I’m gonna be.
-I’m strong and I’m not moving.
-And I didn’t move.
+I’m strong, and I’m not moving.
+I didn’t move.

 The mental healing took longer than the physical recovery

 You’re in so much pain and fear.
 The fear is as bad as the pain.
-The fear, it’s crippling.
-And that does not leave, even when the pain eventually went away.
-I’m eight years out and I still have fear, and that’s normal.
+The fear [is] crippling.
+That does not leave, even when the pain eventually went away.
+I’m eight years out and still have fear, and that’s normal.

 But I’ll tell you, it gets better.
 It gets better, but boy, those first three weeks.
 That’s fear you can taste, like you’re going to throw up fear.
-So, that’s ugly cry fear.
+That’s ugly-cry fear.
 It’s different for everybody.
-Some people can be very stoic and that’s okay, too.
-But some people, like me, it’s just it’s really hard.
+Some people can be very stoic, and that’s okay, too.
+But some people, like me, it’s just really hard.